hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_5/conversations_and_dialogues/403_xi_xv_from_the_diary_of_a_disciple.md

 party.
-In that exclusive circle of theirs, too, there is no discrimination of good and bad men, for their food may be taken from the hands of anyone who wears a thread round his neck and calls himself a Brâhmin!
+In that exclusive circle of theirs, too, there is no discrimination of good and bad men, for their food may be taken from the hands of anyone who wears a thread round his neck and calls himself a Brāhmin!
 Shri Ramakrishna was quite unable to take food in this indiscriminate way from the hands of any and all.
 It happened many a time that he would not accept food touched by a certain person or persons, and on rigorous investigation it would turn out that these had